shelchkov/simple-table-react/README.md

 ## How to use

-Pass an array of objects and a list of columns (headers) to DataTable:
+Pass an array of objects (each should contain id) and a list of columns (headers) to DataTable:

 ```javaScript
 <DataTable